 For buyers who are looking to by as soon as possible, you will need to make sure you are ready to go before looking at homes.
 This means you will need a pre-approval letter from a lender and have written proof that you have the purchase funds.
 Our Team can assist you in finding a local lender who can get you a pre-approval letter within just a few hours.
 The proof of funds needs to show you have the cash on hand for the down payment and closing costs.
 If you are purchasing with all cash (no loan) then all that is needed is the proof of funds.

-Interest rates have gone up recently, and it looks like they will continue to go up a little over the next couple years.
+Interest rates have gone up this past year, and may go up a little more over the next few months.
 So locking in at a good rate with a trusted mortgage lender is more important than ever.
 If you don’t have one yet we can refer you to a few trusted local lenders.
 Once you have your pre-approval and proof of funds, it’s time to start looking at homes.
 We can register you up to receive automatic email notifications for properties that fit your exact criteria, just give us a call or send us a message to get started.

-With the limited number of listings currently available and some homes selling very fast, it may take a few trips to Tahoe before you find the right place.
+With the limited number of listings currently available, it may take a few trips to Tahoe before you find the right place.
 Instead of having to drive up every week, we can go to the property for you and do a Preview/Review, a detailed walkthrough video of the property.
 Our videos make is seem like you are there walking through the home with us.
 We point out any visible flaws, damage, positive aspects, interesting features, neighborhood characteristics, and so on.

 When you find the right place, it’s time to put in an offer.
 The strategy for an offer will depend on many things.
-Mainly if the seller is looking at offers ASAP or if there is an offer deadline date.
 If the house has only been on the market for a week or two, we recommend being aggressive on the offer price.
 If it’s been available for over 2 weeks then you may be able to submit a less aggressive offer.
-But don’t expect to get any home for a lot lower than the asking price.
+Average time on the market are currently around 70 days, so don’t expect to get any home for a lot lower than the asking price unless it’s been sitting on the market for around 2 months.

 We also have a few special secret “tricks” up our sleeves to help our clients position their offers to have the best possible chance to get accepted.
+One “trick” is asking the seller to buy down your loan to get a better rate.
+This is explained in our article “Loan Buy-Downs in Purchase Negotiations” and is a very handy tool for buyers to get much more favorable terms on their loan.
 Give us a call today to get more info.

 LOOKING TO BUY IN THE NEAR FUTURE

 What if you aren’t really sure if you are ready to buy in Tahoe right now?
 What will the market be like in a few months?
-While we don’t have a crystal ball, we can let you know what usually happens in the market throughout the year.
+While we don’t have an actual crystal ball, we can let you know what usually happens in the market throughout the year.

 In a normal year, we historically see the number of buyers slow down toward the end of September and sales slow by the end of October.
 Then the market stays flat during the winter and picks up again around May.
-But we all know these aren’t normal times.
-However, if we see a slow down in May through July I would view that as a sign that things may be settling.
+This year does appear to be back to a “normal” market year, so I anticipate the market staying fairly flat over winter.

 LOOKING TO SELL